danielxjean/EngLife/README.md

 Project
 ------
 There are a plethora of social media platforms that are used by students around the globe.
-However, this is the first social media of its kind that is intended for local users or students attending Concordia University.
+However, this is the first social media of its kind that is intended for local users or more specifically, engineers attending Concordia University.

 Team Members